-Backtracking is when you have a patient wear a previous aligner longer than originally planned.
-Usually, when one of the below circumstances exist, the teeth may just need more time to make the difficult movements.
+Backtracking is when you have a patient wear the previous aligners longer than originally planned.
+Often, when the teeth have gone off track, they need additional time in a previous aligner/step to move fully into position.
 Backtracking gives the teeth the time that they need to get back on track with treatment.

 - Aligners gradually worsening in fit

 - If the patient has been non-compliant and hasn't stuck to the recommended wear schedule of at least 22 hours per day

 Here's an example of how to backtrack:

 Lets say there is a poor fit on aligner #15.

 1. Ask the patient to return with their bag of aligners they have 'worn and saved' OR request remakes of the step(s) needed.
 This is the best option to ensure a fresh aligner is used with full retention to assist with movement completion.

 2. Starting with the aligner they are currently wearing (#15), have them try the previous set (#14).
 If it does not fit satisfactorily, ask them to put on the next previous aligner (#13).
 Repeat this process until you find a set of aligners that fit well, (lets say, for the sake of example, #12 fits well).

 3. Then with the aligner that fits well (#12), have the patient begin wearing the next aligners in sequence, (#13) for 2 weeks each.

 4. Progress forward through the series until reaching the last aligner that did not fit well (#15), then continue moving through the series of aligners as long as each aligner fits as it should.